Future of DevOps: Top 6 DevOps Trends in 2022 and Beyond

 1) Microservices Architecture

-Microservices architecture bifurcates monolithic applications into small independent units, or services.
-This bestows DevOps teams with greater agility and scalability across the software development lifecycle.
-The DevOps teams can scale each application segment according to the business needs rather than scaling an entire application at once.
+Microservices architecture bifurcates monolithic applications into small independent units or services.
+This bestows DevOps operations with greater agility and scalability across the software development lifecycle.
+The DevOps team can scale each application segment according to the business needs rather than scaling an entire application simultaneously.

-Moreover, the microservices architecture enables developers to deploy small features or functionalities without disrupting the entire code base.
+Moreover, the microservices architecture enables DevOps engineers to deploy small features or functionalities without disrupting the entire code base.

 This DevOps trend is set to gain significant momentum in 2022.
-However, one must be cognizant of the fact that suboptimal implementation of microservices can lead to severe repercussions, including data loss and security risks.
+However, one must be aware of the fact that suboptimal implementation of microservices can lead to severe repercussions, including data loss and security risks.
 This is where Veritis comes in.
-As a trusted technology partner, Veritis can help you take advantage of evolving DevOps principles and trends to stay competitive.
+As a trusted technology partner, Veritis can help you take advantage of evolving DevOps ecosystem and DevOps trends to stay competitive.

 2) Serverless Computing

-The massive CAPEX and OPEX of server infrastructure are the main factors driving the need for going serverless.
+The massive CAPEX and OPEX of server infrastructure are the main factors driving the need to opt for the serverless DevOps process.
 Other prime USPs of serverless architecture are flexibility, reliability, speed, and cost-efficiency.
-Enterprises can channel their resources towards core business activities as the need for infrastructure management is the relic of the past with serverless computing.
+Enterprises can channel their resources toward core business activities as the need for infrastructure management is a relic of the past with serverless computing.

-Moreover, serverless computing relieves DevOps teams from the risk of potential maintenance issues.
-Backed by these benefits, the serverless architecture market is forecast to grow from USD 7.6 billion in 2020 to USD 21.1 billion by 2025.
+Moreover, serverless computing relieves the DevOps team from the risk of potential maintenance issues.
+Backed by these benefits of DevOps, the serverless architecture market is forecast to grow from USD 7.6 billion in 2020 to USD 21.1 billion by 2025.

 3) Low-code Application

-Amid the pandemic, many organizations have turned to low-code to develop and deploy applications swiftly.
+Amid the pandemic, many organizations have turned to low-code to develop and deploy applications swiftly with the DevOps process.
 The shift to low-code software is expected to gain significant traction by the end of 2022.
 All thanks to the productivity boost the low-code methodology offers.
-Developers and DevOps engineers are set to join this trend, utilizing low code tools that offer nifty drag and drop elements.
+Developers and DevOps engineers are set to join this DevOps pipeline trend, utilizing low code tools that offer nifty drag-and-drop elements.

-As it matures, the low-code adoption is expected to support the entire software development cycle.
-It will support every aspect of software development, including app ideation, software design, code development, testing, release management, documentation, and more.
+As it matures, the low-code adoption is expected to support the entire DevOps maturity model.
+It will support every aspect of the DevOps pipeline, including app ideation, software design, code development, testing, release management, documentation, and more.

 4) Kubernetes Towards Development

-Kubernetes, an open-source container orchestration system, has emerged as an infrastructure trend (more on the operations side) in recent times.
+Kubernetes, an open-source container orchestration system, has emerged as one of the recent DevOps trends (more on the operations side).
 However, experts anticipate that Kubernetes will expand further into the software development realm in 2022.
 This paradigm shift will ease the task of starting a local Kubernetes cluster on a developer’s machine.
-This, in turn, enables DevOps teams to leverage Kubernetes features early in the development cycle.
+This, in turn, enables DevOps engineers to leverage Kubernetes features early in the development cycle.

-With Kubernetes evolving at a drastic speed, the learning curve is not getting any easier.
+With the future of DevOps evolving drastically, the learning curve is not getting any easier.
 Therefore, the need for Managed IT service providers like Veritis is always around.
-Veritis can help you implement Kubernetes on your existing infrastructure as well as on Windows and Linux Kubernetes clusters.
+Veritis can help you implement Kubernetes on your existing DevOps pipeline and on Windows and Linux Kubernetes clusters.

 In a bid to stave off cyberattacks, many large enterprises are integrating and automating security into their DevOps processes.
-The shift from DevOps to DevSecOps is expected to gain momentum in 2022, with more companies embedding security controls early in the software development lifecycle.
-This enables DevOps teams to continuously monitor and remediate security defects during development phases, improving the speed of delivery and quality.
+The shift from the DevOps process to DevSecOps is expected to gain momentum in 2022, with more companies embedding security controls early in the software development lifecycle.
+This enables DevOps engineers to continuously monitor the DevOps pipeline and remediate security defects during development phases, improving the speed of delivery and quality

 AI has already transformed the way businesses operate.
-Now, it is expected to take the DevOps ecosystem to the next level by streamlining and accelerating every phase of SDLC.
-The AI infusion enables organizations to introduce absolute automation into DevOps.
+Now, it is expected to take the DevOps ecosystem to the next level by streamlining and accelerating every phase of the DevOps pipeline.
+The AI infusion enables organizations to introduce complete automation into the DevOps maturity model.
 This aspect eliminates or reduces the need for human intervention across processes from code changes to deployment, reliving the DevOps team.

 Gartner predicts that “40% of DevOps teams will augment application and infrastructure monitoring with AI for IT Operations capabilities by 2023.”

-However, full DevOps potential is harnessed only when the transformation is holistic.
+However, the benefits of DevOps are only when the transformation is holistic.
 We, at Veritis, can help you achieve it.
 Veritis brings highly connected DevOps, Agile, Cloud, and Digital offerings together to drive a comprehensive business transformation.